Avaiga/taipy-getting-started/steps/explain_md/step_6_scenario_execution.md

 # Creation and execution of Scenarios

 Now that you have seen how to create and run a single pipeline let's configure a scenario.
 Remember, a scenario is usually your business problem.
 Different scenarios would represent different solutions to your problem.
 Here, the scenario is influenced by the *max_capacity*, *day* and *number of predictions*.

-This scenario will run two pipelines: the first pipeline (*baseline*) and another one (*ml*) that will predict through a different function.
+In this example, the scenario will run two pipelines: the first pipeline (*baseline*) and another one (*ml*) that will predict through a different function.

 ```python
 from statsmodels.tsa.ar_model import AutoReg